Modern Sports Played in Ancient China

 Similarly to the Mongols, the Chinese were ardent horse riders.
 Horses were vital to an empire that had to constantly defend itself from nomadic invaders.
 Therefore, the Chinese innovated the stirrup, the saddle, and the horse collar.
 In the Tang dynasty (618–907) they promoted a novel game, polo, or the “sport of kings”.

 One of the most passionate devotees of polo was Li Longji (685–762), later known as Emperor Xuanzong of Tang.
 In 709, the Tibetans sent envoys to the Tang capital to escort a princess for an arranged marriage.
 They were largely nomadic and highly versatile horsemen.
-The Tibetan word for ball is “pulu”, which refers to the willow used to stuff it.
+The Tibetan word for a ball is “pulu”, which refers to the willow used to stuff it.
 Before departing, the Chinese emperor’s team invited the Tibetans to play a polo match.

 The aggressive nomads soundly defeated the Chinese, resulting in a loss of face for the current emperor.
-Li Longji decided to take an avenge with only three men on his side.
+Li Longji decided to take avenge with only three men on his side.
 Despite being outnumbered, the Chinese triumphed over the Tibetans.
 However, the princess was not returned and was sent away to Tibet.
 When Li Longji took the throne, he encouraged his officials to sharpen their battlefield performance by using polo as a training exercise.

 Modern Sports in Ancient China: Gymnastics